Age-Related Memory Loss

 The following types of memory lapses are normal among older adults and generally are not considered warning signs of dementia:

-- Ocassionally forgetting where you left things you use regularly, such as glasses or keys.
+- Occasionally forgetting where you left things you use regularly, such as glasses or keys.

 - Forgetting names of acquaintances or blocking one memory with a similar one, such as calling a grandson by your son’s name.

-- Having trouble remembering what you’ve just read, or the details of a conversation.
+- Becoming easily distracted or having trouble remembering what you’ve just read, or the details of a conversation.

 - Not quite being able to retrieve information you have “on the tip of your tongue.”